Artkor1/Dice-Reader/README.md

 # Dice-Reader

-Dice Reader is an application that uses Deep Neural Network models to perform object detection on images with multiple dice and predict the dice results.
+Dice Reader is an application that uses Deep Neural Network models to perform object detection and predict the results on images with multiple dice.

 Machine learning part was done in Google Colaboratory notebook, which allowed me to use powerful graphical processing units: Tesla K80, Tesla T4.
 I used pre-trained Faster R-CNN ResNet-50 FPN architecture from PyTorch model zoo.
 Train (82%) and validation (18%) data sets contain 916 images of multiple dice each (2682 dice in total).
 Dice include: six-sided, eight-sided, ten-sided and twelve-sided dice of different size, color, shape, etc. 4 models of varying accuracy were created using different data augmentations.
 Some of the images come from Kaggle datasets, but most of them were mede by me using my personal dice collection.
 Aside from PyTorch framework I used torchvision, Tensorflow and detecto libraries for machine learning as well as matplotlib for visualization.
 I also used LabelImg tool to label the images.